HL7-DaVinci/drug-formulary-ri/README.md

 ```

-The server will then be browseable at
+The server will then be browsable at
 [http://localhost:8080/](http://localhost:8080/), and the
 server's FHIR endpoint will be available at
 [http://localhost:8080/fhir](http://localhost:8080/fhir).